Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     source.
 This is useful for creating patches for the software.

   * `unpin` <formulae>:
-    Unpin <formulae>, allowing them to be upgraded by `brew upgrade --all`.
+    Unpin <formulae>, allowing them to be upgraded by `brew upgrade`.
 See also `pin`.

   * `untap` <tap>: